On Medieval Elitism, The Mythological Underworld and Magical Fellowships

 Whether it is a on game show, at a dinner party, or in the classroom, those who seem to be able to retain a greater number of facts are considered to be smarter.

 A great many academics and researchers who explore the nature of learning use the ability to remember facts as the acid test when evaluating particular learning methodologies or interventions.
-Hence, emotional and mutliple intelligence training, gender-based learning and similar techniques seem to have no effect on learning.
+Hence, emotional and multiple intelligence training, gender-based learning and similar techniques seem to have no effect on learning.

 This kind of conception of intelligence is medieval.
 It harks back to the days where sources of knowledge where in short supply and closely guarded – mostly by churches and the wealthy.
-And it's the same reason church services where conducted in Latin, even though most of the lay audience didn't understand a word of it: knowledge was a rare commodity, available only to, and through, the select few.
+And it’s the same reason church services were conducted in Latin, even though most of the lay audience didn’t understand a word of it: knowledge was a rare commodity, available only to, and through, the select few.
 (Tacitly underlying this notion, though, was the fact that the protectors of knowledge thought that only a select few could create and understand this knowledge in the first place.)